Studying Abroad

 Even if the non-UM program is not listed, check eligibility with the Office of Financial Aid.
 If your program does not qualify, you cannot receive federal aid, private scholarships, and/or a private loan through the university.
 You will need to fund your study abroad program on your own.

 The university encourages all U-M travelers to register their travel so that they can be notified quickly in case of an emergency, regardless of how the travel is organized or funded.
 Registration is quick and easy.
 View the U-M International Travel Policy and visit Global Michigan to register your trip.
+You must register your travel as U-M Related Travel if you have a consortium agreement in place.
 Your program may have additional international travel requirements.